 Art Smalley, a Toyota Production System expert, author and former Toyota employee, states in his recent book “Four types of problems” (2018) , that problems can be reactive (caused) or proactive (created), where his focus is the manufactured products.
 Solving problems for products is very different from organizational problem-solving in focus for this blog book, making it impossible to without consideration use the problem-solving methods from finding and solving problems within products.
 We will go through the different types of problems that Smalley brings up, but as we can understand later, these four types of problems and their different methods for solutions, are made for product problems and not organizational problems.
 See the picture and the explanation of it, in the blog post explaining why Systemic Problem Picture Analysis – SPPA must be used for organizational problem-solving and not another common problem-solving methods.
 See also this blog post for the actual method of SPPA.

 We have big difference regarding the repetitive manufacturing (always clear) on one side (WHAT equal to HOW) and non-repetitive product development (always complex) on the other side (WHAT not equal to HOW), but both are organizations.
 This means that there will be organizational problems, even though they operate in different contexts.
 So, we leave context out of the picture since we want to be able to handle any organizational problem.
 This means that it is important to add that System Collaboration finds these kinds of problems for any organization.
 And not only finds the problems, but also solves them, and where all methods and thinking are based on current existing science.
-Since the Systemic Problem Picture Analysis – SPPA, is an iterative and proactive method for finding the organizational problems before they become incidents, as well as that a malfunctioning way of working is self-caused, we cannot use the terms reactive, caused or proactive used by Smalley, since it would only be confusing.
-SPPA together with Systemic Organizational Systems Design – SOSD also makes a better way of working, which means that created is neither proper to use, which is why non-self-caused is the term that is used for organizational problems that are not self-caused.
-Self-caused is also a term that focus on making our system better, moving away from the thinking that people can be changed to fit the system.
-The self-caused problems are in turn divided into symptoms and consequences, where consequences are very close to incidents, which makes them close to Smalley’s gap from standard and trouble shooting.
+Since the Systemic Problem Picture Analysis – SPPA, is an iterative and proactive method for finding the organizational problems before they become incidents, as well as that a malfunctioning way of working is caused by the organization itself, we cannot use the terms reactive, caused or proactive used by Smalley, since it would only be confusing.
+SPPA together with Systemic Organizational Systems Design – SOSD also makes a better way of working, which means that created is neither proper to use, which is why normal is the term that is used for organizational problems that are not built-in.
+Built-in is also a term that focus on making our system better, moving away from the thinking that people can be changed to fit the system.
+The built-in problems are in turn divided into symptoms and consequences, where consequences are very close to incidents, which makes them close to Smalley’s gap from standard and trouble shooting.

 Smaller changes for improvement will normally be covered as a symptom in the SPPA, since our people also will bring up when they think we can do something better as a symptom.
 Here is where we can do continuous improvements, Kaizen, even though these kinds of symptoms normally are found at retrospectives for the teams and team of teams.
 And we need of course always to be open-minded for future disruptive transdisciplinary innovations (new systems designs) for organizations, and if, and only if, they also are following our organizational principles, they can make our organization better.
 That is easily judged with SPPA.

-If we use Dave Snowden’s well-renowned Cynefin™ Framework, the solution to a non-self-caused problem, the WHAT (for example any activity when we are designing or manufacturing a product), can “easily” be mapped into one of the domains in the Cynefin™ Framework, when we use it as a categorisation model; do we have the knowledge to do it (obvious/simple), can we do some prototypes and get guidance from our experts (complicated), or do we need to explore because we do not have the knowledge yet (complex).
+If we use Dave Snowden’s well-renowned Cynefin™ Framework, the solution to an activity, the WHAT (for example any activity when we are designing or manufacturing a product), can “easily” be mapped into one of the domains in the Cynefin™ Framework, when we use it as a categorisation model; do we have the knowledge to do it (obvious/simple), can we do some prototypes and get guidance from our experts (complicated), or do we need to explore because we do not have the knowledge yet (complex).

-The self-caused problems on the other hand have cause(s), meaning they are only symptoms of something deeper rooted.
+The built-in problems on the other hand have cause(s), meaning they are only symptoms of something deeper rooted.
 And as we know, symptoms cannot be solved, only their root causes, and root causes as explained throughout this blog book are the negated principles, further explained in the introduction blog post.
 And since principles are universal like mathematics, physics, logic, etc., meaning that they are valid for any context, organisational root causes are of course universal too, since there is only a negation done as well.
-Which with some further logic also gives that all symptoms are universal too, valid for any organisation (or product, etc.), which is the reason for the possibility to make a Prefilled Root Cause Analysis Map.
-This means that we cannot put self-caused problems or their root cause(s) directly in any of the general domains, and since it is not a crisis, not in the Chaotic domain either.
+Which with some further logic also gives that all symptoms are universal too, valid for any organisation (or product, etc.), which is the reason for the possibility to make a Prefilled Problem Picture Analysis Map.
+This means that we cannot put built-in problems or their root cause(s) directly in any of the general domains, and since it is not a crisis, not in the Chaotic domain either.
 But, the Cynefin™ Framework also has another domain, the domain of disorder.
 And one sub-domain of disorder is inauthentic disorder, where we will be as long as we do not know in which domain the solution(s) to our problem’s root cause(s) are.
-So, for self-caused problems, we always need to ask multiple why? on them in order to finally reach their root cause(s), since then and only then, we can do WHAT (an activity (a new systems design)) to dissolve the root cause.
+So, for built-in problems, we always need to ask multiple “why?” on them in order to finally reach their root cause(s), since then and only then, we can do WHAT (an activity (a new systems design)) to dissolve the root cause.
 Remember that only this WHAT, the dissolution to the root cause, is context dependent (can be placed in a domain in the Cynefin framework), not the actual universal root cause.
 Finding the organisational (caused) problems can easily be done in a workshop or similar by collecting the narratives (I use the word narrative for the caused problems, many times used in the theory of complex adaptive systems, in order to have a common vocabulary) of the organisation, the good ones, but especially the problematic ones so we can find their root cause(s).
-If a narrative is presented as a series of events, we need to ask why? on every event, to be sure that they are not improperly connected (which is a common mistake) and continue until we find the root causes.
+If a narrative is presented as a series of events, we need to ask “why?” on every event, to be sure that they are not improperly connected (which is a common mistake) and continue until we find the root causes.
 And preferably these narratives are written down individually; an individual “yellow notes session” for 10-15 minutes will do the job perfectly, not only to make all voices to be heard, but also to avoid bias and that the facilitator is influencing the result.
-Then it is just to start to ask why? on every event of the problematic narrative to connect a lot of them and also to find the universal root cause(s), our negated principles.
+Then it is just to start to ask “why?” on every event of the problematic narrative to connect a lot of them and also to find the universal root cause(s), our negated principles.
 Note!
 Just because we call caused problems for events and narratives, does not change the fact that events and narratives originate from symptoms, meaning that events and narratives still cannot be solved.